Are You a Compulsive Hoarder?

 Many people who hoard are also compulsive buyers as well.

 Researchers indicate that hoarding seems to be pretty evenly divided between men and women.
-There are slightly more women hoarders that are known.
+Statistics show that there are slightly more women hoarders that are known than men.
 Maybe men just hide it better?

 One study found that 80 percent of hoarders grew up in homes as children with someone who hoarded.
 Many are children of parents who grew up during the Great Depression.
 They learned not to waste anything.
 Everything might be needed later on.